Some Celebrity Soldiers of World War II

 Initially, just an ordinary private, Red was transferred into the entertainment corps and entertained troops both stateside and in Italy.
 He undertook a huge workload and developed voice problems, which sent him to a VA hospital in Virginia.
 Once the war ended, Red was honorably discharged in September 1945 and resumed his NBC radio show on 4 December 1945.
 His radio show turned into a top-rated television show which continued until 1971, and he also did occasional appearances in films.
 While his service was just a blip in his long entertainment career, it had one enduring legacy: the termination of his radio show upon his induction led to his bandmaster, Ozzie Nelson, and his wife Harriet getting their own show.

 |The Cat in the Hat & Dr. Seuss at the Dr. Seuss National Memorial Sculpture Garden - Springfield, MA; statues designed by Theodor Geisel's step-daughter, sculptor Lark Grey Dimond-Cates; photo by Erika_F|

-A fact that is a little less known is that Mel served as a corporal in World War II, including combat during the Battle of the Bulge.
+A fact that is a little less known is that Mel served as a private, then a corporal, in World War II, including combat during the Battle of the Bulge.
+After specialized training at Virginia Military Institute, Mel was in the 1104 Engineer Combat Battalion.
+One of his jobs was defusing landmines, which is no laughing matter and killed a lot of soldiers.
 He remarked of his service, "I was a Combat Engineer.
 Isn’t that ridiculous?
 The two things I hate most in the world are combat and engineering."